Apple TV will support PlayStation and Xbox controllers

 Apple has been gradually improving its tvOS over the past couple of years, thanks to features such as zero sign-on for cable-powered apps and added support for Dolby Atmos audio.
 Most recently, the company also launched an overhauled version of the TV app, which is designed to be a one-stop-shop for all the entertainment needs of Apple TV owners.
-And today, at WWDC 2019, Apple has revealed the next version of tvOS, featuring support for Xbox One and PlayStation DualShock 4 controllers.
+And today, at WWDC 2019, Apple has revealed tvOS 13, featuring support for Xbox One and PlayStation DualShock 4 controllers.
 This announcement is meant to complement Apple's upcoming game subscription service, Apple Arcade, which is expected to arrive this fall.

 Sponsored Links